Cedric Evina: Oldham Athletic

 On 28 January 2011, Evina was signed on a free transfer by Paul Dickov after being released from Arsenal and impressing on his loan.
 Evina's first goal after signing came in a 4–0 win against Hartlepool United with a strike in the top right hand corner.
 Evina went on to make a further 14 appearances for Oldham, predominantly occupying the left-back spot and occasionally left-wing.
 His impressive performances during the season earned Evina Oldham's Young Player of the Year award.
 At the end of the 2010–11 season he was offered a new contract by Oldham.
-On 9 June it was confirmed by the club that Evina had rejected a new contract due to personal reasons.
+On 9 June it was confirmed by the club that Evina had rejected a new contract for personal reasons.
 Evina stated in an interview with the club that "Manchester is a long way from home and I decided I wanted to be closer to my family", and went on to state it was nothing to do with the club or the monetary contract.